 Figure 7

-This experience is made worse because of the purchase validation Nordstrom delivers.
-Once the consumer adds a product to its shopping cart, he/she is presented to validation messaging seen in Figure 8 below.
+This experience is made worse by the purchase validation Nordstrom provides.
+Once the consumer adds a product to their shopping cart, they are presented with validation messaging, as shown in Figure 8 below.

 Figure 8